thu-nics/R2R/README.md

 ⭐ **Feel free to star this repo or cite our paper if you find it useful!**

 ## 📰 News
+* [2025/10] Added support for the Qwen3 model family.
+Router checkpoints are now available [here](https://huggingface.co/nics-efc/R2R_router_collections).

 * [2025/09] Accepted by the NeurIPS'25 conference.

-* [2025/06] Support Qwen3 model family and sampling.
+* [2025/06] Support sampling on Deepseek's R1-1.5B and R1-32B models.

 ## 🔗 Interactive Demo